 Each Tapas day, we check in on our progress with the daily habits we have set for ourselves.
 It typically takes 30 Days to set a new habit (which is why I love these 30 Day Challenges!) so if you have kept up on your daily habit you have likely successfully formed a new habit!
 Congratulations, keep it up.. perhaps it is time to add a new daily habit to your routine!!
 If you have not kept up, examine why you did not, and consider if you want to keep this goal or set a new one.
 Evaluate the reminders and/or rewards you set for yourself, and perhaps modify these systems to ensure your success!
 Yoga is a practice, and successfully changing our habits is about consistency, so we will keep checking in on our goals on Tapas Days.

 As mentioned we are in a daily Asana Challenge, which I have kept up with by wearing workout clothes to bed and practicing first thing in the morning.
-I also have a daily habit of practicing French or Spanish with Duolingo… I am pretty pleased with myself to have a 29 Day Streak, about to hit 30 tomorrow!
+I also have a daily habit of practicing French or Spanish with Duolingo… I am pretty pleased with myself to be back on track with a 29 Day Streak, about to hit 30 tomorrow!
 I have missed fewer than 20 days in all of 2020, but there is just something very rewarding about the increasing number of days in a row.
 And, lastly, this daily Asana Challenge has helped put me on the right path to meet another goal – hitting all three rings on my Apple Watch.

 Today’s Daily Yogi Practice is to try Chair Pose for Tapas Day!
 This pose is common in all styles and levels of Yoga.
 It is a great alternative to backbends to stretch thighs and back, and is a fantastic workout for legs and glutes when held for 30-60 seconds!